joliencremers/bpnreg/paper.md

 implementations for the analysis of regression type models for circular data are however scarce.

-To date `bpnreg` is the only software package that implements methods to analyze both regression and mixed-effects models for circular outcomes.
-The implemented regression models are Bayesian and assume projected normal distributions for the residuals.
-Models based on PN distributions are heterogeneous in the sense that the circular mean and variance are modeled simultaneously.

-# Statement of Need

 The purpose of `bpnreg` is to provide methods for fitting circular regression and mixed-effects models to `R`-users.
 Its two main functions allow for fitting Bayesian multiple and mixed-effect regression models